Korzer420/LoreMaster/README.md

 - disable: This power doesn't work, but it's collection still behave normally.
 - remove: This power doesn't work and is not required to get the lore master of the zone.

 If you want to give yourself the power instantly, you can add "|add" to the end of the line.
-Note, that this will be still affected by the tag
+Note, that this will be still affected by the tag.
+So if you give you an ability with the local tag, it will only be available in the zone where it would normally be (or globally if you have all required in the zone).

 A option file can look like this:
 ```cs
 %Override%